ŽKK Gospić

 ŽKK Gospić (or Gospić Croatia Osiguranje in sponsorship) is a Croatian women's basketball club from Gospić.
+It currently competes with youth sections only.

 History

 Gospić has won eight editions of the Croatian championships since 2000, including four titles in a row from 2009.
 After playing several editions of the Ronchetti Cup and the Eurocup, it made its debut in the Euroleague in 2010.